 Drug and Alcohol Use and Abuse

 This course takes a broad look at alcohol and drug use and abuse, including relevant historical, social and biopsychosocial factors.
 Topics include substance abuse social policy, substance use disorders and the continuum of care.

 Instructors teach students all aspects of substance abuse treatment, from prevention to continuing care.
 They explore models of drug abuse treatment, adolescent treatment and cognitive-behavioral techniques.

 Employment settings for substance abuse counselors include substance abuse and mental health facilities, hospitals, outpatient care centers and government agencies.
 Substance abuse counselors, grouped with behavioral disorder counselors, were expected to see employment growth of 22% from 2014-2024, faster than the average for all occupations, according to the BLS.
 The BLS also reported substance abuse and behavioral disorder counselors had median annual earnings of $39,980 as of May 2015.

 Continuing Education and Certification Information

 Certification requirements for substance abuse counselors vary from state to state, but they typically require a minimum number of educational and clinical hours.
 Most online certificate programs meet a large portion, if not all, of the educational requirements.
-Credits earned can sometimes be applied towards a bachelor's, master's or doctorate degree program, depending on the participants previous educational experience.
+Credits earned can sometimes be applied towards a bachelor's, master's or doctoral degree program, depending on the participant's previous educational experience.